Skip to main content

 Intermediate

 Advancing beyond the foundational concepts reveals how specific fasting protocols strategically manipulate hormonal pathways.
-The choice of protocol, from daily to multi-day fasts, determines the intensity and duration of the signals sent to your endocrine system.
+The choice of protocol, from daily time-restricted eating to multi-day fasts, determines the intensity and duration of the signals sent to your endocrine system.
 This allows for a tailored approach, where the intervention can be matched to individual goals, whether they relate to metabolic health, athletic performance, or addressing the specific hormonal fluctuations associated with gender and life stage.

 Dissecting the Protocols and Their Hormonal Impact